Art-Sells/HPM/HPMCodeBase/readme.md

-# HPM Code Base Architecture (for cbBitcoin)
+# HPM Code Base Architecture (version 1)

 ***Built with React (Typescript).***

-**Free for any organization or person to use and integrate into their own systems inside or outside cbBitcoin.**
+**Free for any organization or person to use and integrate into their own systems**

 ---